edubart/nelua-lang/docs/pages/libraries.md

 global general_allocator: GeneralAllocator
 ```

-General allocator instance, that must be used to perform operations.
+General allocator instance, that must be used to perform allocations.

 ### GeneralAllocator:alloc